Not All Starting Points Are Equal: Pre-trained Priors and Their Outsized Impact on Person Identification: Related Works

-EVA-02 has been utilized only once for clothing-change re-id in the Masked Attribute Description Embedding (MADE) framework \cite{peng2024maskedattributedescriptionembedding}.
+EVA-02 has been utilized for cc re-id in the Masked Attribute Description Embedding (MADE) framework \cite{peng2024maskedattributedescriptionembedding}.
 MADE proposes a framework that integrates visual appearance and attribute descriptions, building on the transform vision backbone \cite{Fang_2024}.
 Clothing change is dealt with by utilizing a Description Extraction and Mask module.
-MADE masks clothing features and performs well on PRCC, LTCC, Celeb-reID-Light\cite{huang2019celebrities}, and LaST\cite{shu2021large}.
-Despite this strong performance, MADE has several limitations.
-First, it is not trained or tested on unconstrained person identification datasets.
-Second, MADE injects description attributes as a mediating quantifier for identification, increasing the complexity of the model.
-Third, MADE implements triplet loss, but limits batch size to two identities, thereby imposing a severe limit on the variability of samples compared during training.

-Long-term re-id is gaining importance in security and law enforcement.
-Despite a wide range of model-based approaches to the problem, it is not understood how particular features of the models affect performance on variably challenging datasets.
-Additionally, foundation models have not been tested for long-term re-id in a way that enables a direct comparison to more specialized non-foundation models.
-It is unclear how well a foundation model with direct transfer learning can compete with techniques tailored to long-term re-id.
-In this work, we examine whether an extensively pretrained EVA-02 (L) foundation model can provide a strong starting point for learning the task of long-term re-id.
-Using two backbone models (Swin and EVA-02), we systematically vary the scale of object pretraining, network size, and the size/type of long-term re-id transfer learning.
+MADE masks clothing features and performs well on PRCC, LTCC, Celeb-reID-Light \cite{huang2019celebrities}, and LaST \cite{shu2021large}.